rancher/rke2/contrib/custom-image-kubelet/README.md

 1. RKE2 v1.18.12-beta1+rke2r2 or newer (with image/kubelet override support)
 1. Python 3
-1. Access to AWS ECR (either via awcli IAM keys, or EC2 instance role) *This is only necessary if the replacement RKE2 images are stored in ECR*
+1. Access to AWS ECR (either via AWS CLI IAM keys, or EC2 instance role) *This is only necessary if the replacement RKE2 images are stored in ECR*

 Installing